Tesla: Theoretically speaking

 - Strategic: How those stakeholder perceptions affect organizations.

 Functional.
 Tactical.
 Strategic.
+Write that down.
 We will refer to that framework throughout this class.
 Which brings us to PR theories.

 Theory in practice

 Theories also are pivotal in understanding the social sciences.
-In economics, we might study Rational Choice theory.
-In sociology, we might have studied Social Darwinism before the concepts were disproved.
 In the social sciences, theories form paradigms, a shorthand for understanding observable relationships.
 Theories also should provide frameworks for measuring those relationships.
+In economics, for example, we might study Rational Choice theory.
+In sociology, we might have studied Social Darwinism before the concepts were disproved.

 To the extent that communications can evolve into a social science, theories would provide foundational paradigms with measurable relationships.
 Why does this matter to PR?
 Well, for one, PR for generations has been facing a fairly existential challenge.
 Namely, what is PR?
 So maybe our theories can help us answer that question.

 Let’s look at theories that address communications planning.
 Here are seven examples of PR theories related to communications functions, with sub-bullets describing how each theory is used in practice.
 We could think of these as functional theories:

 Cognitive dissonance: People generally seek out and pay attention to media messages that do not threaten their established values and beliefs.

 Agenda building theory: The news media and well-known people can be leveraged to elevate a cause on the social agenda for potential change.